On Graduating From Top Universities and the Principle of “Fair Judging”

 Upon completion of their basic education, the next step for young people in the Philippines (and elsewhere) is to choose a tertiary institution where they will spend the next four years or so to pursue the undergraduate degree they dream of completing.
 Given the chance, they would choose to enroll in one of the top 10, if not top 5, colleges or universities in the country…better yet, in the world.
 Making it to the premiere universities and colleges is the dream of majority of those graduating from high school (and their respective parents and guardians).

 Parents, no matter how expensive, would try their best to send their children to the tertiary institutions who are tops in the ranking.
 Even for basic education they enroll their kids to the most reputable schools.
-They inculcate in the young minds of their children the need to strive harder than the others so they would graduate in high school at the top of their class with GWAs acceptable to the universities they are targeting.
+They inculcate in the young minds of their children the need to strive harder than the others so they would graduate in high school at the top of their class with GWAs acceptable in the universities they are targeting.
 And their children follow them like good soldiers heeding the marching orders of their generals.

 Business entities who implement the policy aforementioned cannot be faulted.
 It is a simple exercise of prerogative.
 If they want to hire only those who could present diplomas and transcript of records minted in their “preferred colleges and universities” there’s nothing that anybody can do against that.
 They consider it their right to do so.